-To make it a little less daunting, this post will show you 10 quick and easy segmentation strategies that you can get started on today.
+To make it a little less daunting, this post shows you 14 quick email marketing segmentation tactics that you can start using today.

-The first way many marketers begin email marketing segmentation is by demographic data.
-Information such as age, gender, company position, and income level can tell a lot about a person’s needs and interests.
+Age, gender, company position, and income level can tell you plenty about a person’s needs and interests.

 The more information you can get about your audience in the sign-up process, the more options you’ll have for demographic segmentation.
-Be careful with this, though, because asking for too much information can scare people off from signing up at all.
+Be careful with this, though, because asking for too much information can scare people off from signing up.

 Decide which metrics are most essential for your business and include those questions in the signup process.

-For example, if you’re a B2B software developer, company position would be an important demographic.
+For example, if you’re a B2B software developer, the company position would be an important demographic.
 If you’re a clothing retailer, then gender would be extremely valuable to know.
-Add 1-3 of the most relevant demographic factors for your business (or more, depending on the complexity of your segmentation needs).
+Add 1-3 of your business’s most relevant demographic factors (or more, depending on the complexity of your segmentation needs).

 2. Survey or Quiz Results

-Some marketers are minimalists who wouldn’t dare to ask for more than an email address to sign up for their mailing list.
+Some marketers are minimalists who only ask for an email address to sign up for their mailing list.

-That’s fine – you can still get access to nuanced data about your customers by creating a survey or quiz.
+That’s fine – you can still access nuanced customer data by creating a survey or quiz.

-A survey gives you the opportunity to not only get that valuable demographic information, but also insights into individual tastes, preferences, and beliefs.
+However, a survey allows you to get valuable demographic information and insights into individual tastes, preferences, and beliefs.

-There are a lot of different ways to create custom surveys for your audience.
+There are many different ways to create custom surveys for your audience.
 If you’re on WordPress, you can use the Quiz and Survey Master plugin to create your custom survey.
-It also integrates with MailChimp, so you can export your results.
+It also integrates with Mailchimp so that you can export your results.

 3. Email Engagement

-You can segment by engagement by designating active vs inactive users, such as someone who hasn’t opened your emails in three months.
-You can then create a specialized campaign designed at re-engaging your inactive subscribers.
+You can segment by engagement by designating active vs. inactive users, such as someone who hasn’t opened your emails in three months.
+You can then create a specialized campaign designed to re-engage your inactive subscribers.

-Or you can focus on subscribers who do engage, and target them more specifically.
-For example: you send out an email announcing an upcoming sale, and everyone who clicks through the email link can be categorized as “interested.”
+Alternatively, you can focus on subscribers who do engage and target them more precisely.
+For example, you send out an email announcing an upcoming sale, and you can categorize everyone who clicks through as “interested.”
 You can then create a special campaign to further target them as likely buyers from the sale.

-If you use Mailchimp, segmenting by engagement is simple.
-In the “Activity” tab, you have options to see a variety of subscriber behavior:
+If you use Mailchimp, segmenting by engagement is simple:

 4. Geographic Area

-There are a lot of different ways to use geographic location data, making segmentation by geographic area a valuable tool – especially for businesses where location greatly influences purchasing decisions.
+Segmentation by geographic area is a valuable tool, especially for businesses where location greatly influences purchasing decisions.

 Other ways companies can use geographic data include: